octo-technology/OpenTezos/docs/baking/cli-baker.md

 tezos-client bootstrapped
 ```

-### Get Free Tez
+### Get free testnet Tez
-To test the networks and help users get familiar with the system, you can obtain free *testnets* XTZ from a [faucet](https://faucet.tzalpha.net/).
+To test the networks and help users get familiar with the system, you can obtain free *testnets* Tez from a [faucet](https://faucet.tzalpha.net/).

 This will provide a faucet account in the form of a JSON file "_tz1xxxxxxxxx.json_", activated with the following command: